CheeGY/cheegy.github.io/menu/about.md

 ![alt text](C:\Users\GY\Documents\GitHub\cheegy.github.io\assets\img\marina-bay-view-purple.jpg "MBS")

-This page is a consolidation of thoughts in a continual pursuit of knowledge.
-The posts act as reference for key mathematical concepts that are important, but intermittently forgotten.
+This page serves as a consolidation of thoughts in a continual pursuit of knowledge.
+The posts provide details on key mathematical concepts that are important, but intermittently forgotten.

 ---